MDAnalysis/RotamerConvolveMD/README.rst

 For an example, see ``doc/example`` in the source distribution.
 The example can also be run to test the installation as reference output is provided.

+PRE
+---

+The ``convolve-mtss-rotamers_pre.py`` script computes distances between MTSL (N1) and HN atoms of the protein.
+This can be used for the comparison with experimental PREs (paramagnetic relaxation enhancement).

 Help
 ====